i-copter/Mav2Spektrum/README.md

 Mavlink protocol to Spektrum TM1000 telemetry module

 This project converts mavlink protocol to Spektrums i2c telemetry TM1000 module using a Teensy 3.2 32-bit Arduino compatable module from PJRC.
+This version does not rely on the FastSerial implementation and only uses the native serial I/O class.

 Serial connection to mavlink is via pins 0(RX1) i2c connection to Spektrum TM1000 module is via 19(SCL) and 18(SDA)